selfdriven-foundation/selfdriven-university/README.md

-### Research into protocols, frameworks & tools for universities in the Intelligence Age.
+### The self-driven Universities of the Intelligence Age.

 ### Status
 - Research & Development